-A list of names, separated by '/' characters.
+A path through the file system that leads to a file.
+It is formed by listing directory names separated by slashes (/'s) to define the path.
 Each component of a pathname, between successive '/' characters, names a directory in which the next component file resides.
 Pathnames which begin with the character '/' are interpreted relative to the root directory in the filesystem.
 Other pathnames are interpreted relative to the current directory as reported by pwd.
 The last component of a pathname may name a directory, but usually names a file.